 Series 13: EDUCATION

 The idea of a co-op resonated across the early administrations of the Pine Mountain Settlement boarding school curriculum and by 1944 it had caught the attention of Kentuckians.
 An article by Courier-Journal Staff Writer, Sol Schulman, noted that the Neighborhood House in Louisville, a Settlement Movement institution with close ties to Pine Mountain, had a thriving co-op.
 Schulman describes it as having fifty members across a broad spectrum of society.
-While the early model was an agrarian one and especially the local grower’s markets comprised of growers and marketers. co-ops readily saw a benefit in the cooperative which allowed them to borrow money on their crops which could then be sold when prices were “more attractive.”
+The early model was an agrarian one, especially the local growers’ markets.
+Co-ops readily saw a benefit in the cooperative which allowed them to borrow money on their crops which could then be sold when prices were “more attractive.”
 This cost-benefit had great appeal in rural areas and particularly in counties like Harlan, hard hit by the Depression and the boom-bust economy of coal.
-Further, Schulman explains the appeal
+Further, Schulman explains the appeal:

 The idea behind Kentucky’s tobacco, dairy, wool, and berry pools, its cattle breeding, sorghum, and vegetable pools, its credit unions, medical care associations and consumers’ co-operatives, …

 Through such organizations growers could also buy equipment, some of it for joint use; conduct campaigns to establish uniform grading of their products, and study methods of packaging.”Sol Schulman, “Co-ops’ Hundredth Year May be the Hardest,” Louisville Courier Journal, ?, 1944 [Undated Newspaper clipping PMSS Collections]